Maryknoll Society: Death of founder Thomas Price: 1919

 In August 1919, Price became seriously ill.
 With no adequate medical facilities in the area, he was transported to St. Paul's Hospital, Hong Kong.
 It was a long and arduous journey from Yeungkong by primitive means.
 Price was admitted on August 19, 1919 and underwent an operation in early September.
 The treatment was too late and Price died as a result of a burst appendix on September 12, 1919.
 His body was buried in the priests' plot in St. Michael's Cemetery in Happy Valley, Hong Kong.
 In 1936, his body was exhumed and transferred to the cemetery at Maryknoll, New York.
 James E Walsh was named Superior of the mission following Price's death.

 Maryknolls Today

-As of 2008, there are over 475 Maryknoll priests and brothers serving in countries around the world, principally in Africa, Asia and Latin America.
+As of 2008, there were over 475 Maryknoll priests and brothers serving in countries around the world, principally in Africa, Asia and Latin America.
 Throughout their history, especially in the first half of the 20th century, Maryknoll missioners played a large role in the Catholic Church in East Asia where some missioners still work.
 Maryknoll also has extensive connections with many Latin American countries, where it has long worked to help alleviate poverty and bring constructive changes to the life of Latin America's poor.